qdrvm/kagome/README.md

 ## Status

 Kagome is getting closer to the first official release.
-You may
+Team is currently focused on stabilizing faetures required to run syncing and validating full nodes.

-A simple status-report can be found within section [supported features](./README.md/#supported-features).
+A simple status of Kagome development can be found within section [supported features](./README.md/#supported-features).